-Tsukemono (漬物, literally translates to “pickled things”) are Japanese preserved vegetables that are usually pickled in salt, brine, or a bed of rice bran called nuka.
+Tsukemono (漬物) translates to “pickled things.”
+They are Japanese preserved vegetables that are usually pickled in salt, brine, or a bed of rice bran called nuka.
+In Japan, all types of tsukemono are available at grocery and specialty stores.

-In Japan, all types of tsukemono are available at grocery stores and specialty stores; however many people make Asazuke (浅漬け) at home, which is “quick pickling”.
+At home, many people make pickles using the asazuke (浅漬け) or “shallow pickling” method.
 I serve this type of tsukemono with steamed rice and miso soup for my traditional Japanese meals.

-Keep in mind that Asazuke typically needs to be consumed within 2-3 days as it’s pickled in a very small amount of salt that’s not enough to keep it for a longer time without spoiling.
+With just 10 minutes of prep time and a minimum of 2 hours fermentation time, shiozuke is a popular pickle for home cooks.
+Keep in mind that asazuke keeps for only 2–3 days because it’s pickled in a very small amount of salt that’s not enough to preserve it for a longer time.

 If you use Diamond Crystal kosher salt, 1 tablespoon is about 10 grams and 1 teaspoon is 3 grams.